cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 I showed how we can search the web by using the ``:filetype`` operator to limit results to PDFs, DOCX, XLSX, etc files.
-In a bibliographic database like ASC, however, we can often specify that we want PDFs, but more importantly, we can limit results by **document type**.
+In a bibliographic database like *ASC*, however, we can often specify that we want PDFs, but more importantly, we can limit results by **document type**.